 By Laura Coleman

 Sweat cascaded down my face, dripped hot and wet down my back and fused at the base of my spine.
 Mosquitoes buzzed around me, a black cloud that parted and pooled as I walked.
 My head was covered by a tight net, tucked into the double collars of my two long sleeved shirts, the sleeves buttoned and carefully inserted into thick gloves.
 But the mosquitoes – the green and the gold, the angry purples and the shy ones with the sapphire blue wings – dive-bombed my forehead, my ears, the tip of my nose, the backs of my shoulders, the flabby bits at my hips, the tops of my fingers, anywhere that my skin touched material.
-I itched constantly, not just from the mosquito bites but from the lice that were crawling in my hair, from the most recent attack of scabies that wouldn’t seem to budge, and from the conspicuous lump on the back of my neck that I suspected was a worm, beginning to hatch under my skin.
+I itched constantly, not just from the mosquito bites but from the lice that were crawling in my hair and from the most recent attack of scabies that wouldn’t seem to budge.
+I know a good home remedy for scabies but I’m all out of the required supplies so I would just have to put up with the infection.
 My trousers were wet up to the crotch, where I’d waded through the black swamp on my way out into the jungle, and my rubber boots made a nasty sucking sound in the mud.
 It hadn’t rained in days, and the swamp was lower than it had been, but still it was misery.
 I was lucky though – most parts of her territory were dry.
 But that meant the trails were covered in leaves.
 She didn’t like leaves.
 And so here I was, at six on a Sunday morning with one hundred per cent humidity, raking leaves off the forest floor.
 The rake was old and rusty, and fifty per cent useless.
 I had new blisters too, blooming across my skin.
 I was desperate for the loo, but I would rather urinate though my wet trousers than expose my soft behind to the bugs.
 In one slap, I could kill over one hundred mosquitoes, easy.
 Feeling my strength beginning to flag, I transferred the awkward wad of coca leaves in my cheek to the other side, pushing it across with my tongue.
 The bitter juice from the leaves entered my blood stream, giving me energy.
 This was why I was still standing, rather than curled up in an exhausted, beaten ball of human flesh.
 Coca and, of course, her.

 The puma (Puma concolor), also commonly known as cougar, mountain lion, panther, or catamount, is a large felid of the subfamily Felinae native to the Americas.
 They are the second heaviest cats in the region, after the jaguar, and their coats range from brown to tawny to deep grey.
 Solitary by nature, they are nocturnal and crepuscular.
 The puma is an ambush predator, and they prefer dense underbrush and rocky areas for stalking.
 They are also the largest felines in the world that can purr.